thkukuk/kubic-control/README.md

 ## Deploy Kubernetes

-The first qustion is: single master node or high-availability kubernetes masters?
+The first question is: single master node or high-availability kubernetes masters?
 In the first case, there is not much to do: you need one master machine, which is also running `kubicd`, and that's it.
 If you want a high-availability kubernetes master, you need three machines